ceejbot/tomato/README.md

 SUBCOMMANDS:
-	get     Get the value of a key from the given file help    Print this message or the help of the given subcommand(s) rm      Delete a key from the given file, returning the previous value if one existed set     Set a key to the given value, returning the previous value if one existed
+	get     Get the value of a key from the given file set     Set a key to the given value, returning the previous value if one existed rm      Delete a key from the given file, returning the previous value if one existed completions
+			Generate completions for the named shell
+	help    Print this message or the help of the given subcommand(s)
 ```

 `get` and `rm` both print empty string to stdout if the target key is not found. `set`